 Find out how you can get other support for personal safety intervention orders.

 Personal safety intervention orders work in the same way as family violence intervention orders.
-See How intervention orders work and Breaking an intervention order for more information.
+Visit Family violence and family violence intervention orders and Breaching a family violence intervention order or safety notice for more information.

 If you are going to court for a mention hearing, read our self-help guides for applicants and for respondents.